 Please note: These prices were accurate at the time this article was published, but may change at any time.

-- Is accompanied by a pamphlet that gives detailed information on the museums and monuments covered by the pass, making it easy to enjoy the collections and sights to the fullest.
+The attached print guide gives you detailed information on the museums and monuments covered by the pass, making it easy to enjoy the collections and sights to the fullest (without having to rely on your phone battery or carry around bulky maps and pamphlets provided by the museums themselves).

 Now for the Disadvantages...

-I must admit now that this pass certainly isn't for everyone.
-If you're unsure about how you wish to spend your time in Paris and don't want to hash out a detailed itinerary for your sojourn, I'd advise against purchasing this pass, for the simple reason that you have to see a lot of museums and monuments to make it financially worth your while.
+We must admit now that this pass isn't for everyone.
+If you're unsure about how you wish to spend your time in Paris and don't want to hash out a detailed itinerary for your sojourn, we'd advise against purchasing this pass, for the simple reason that you have to see a lot of museums and monuments to make it financially worth your while.

 Those on a tight budget might find the price too high.